troydm/waymonad/README.md

 ## Running it

-You must first install [Nix](https://nixos.org/download.html), and after that you can run `nix-shell` in the root of the repository.
+You must first install [Nix](https://nixos.org/download.html), and after that you can run `nix-shell --pure` in the root of the repository.
 This will give you an environment with GHC, Cabal, etc.

 Now you can simply run `cabal run` which hopefully will launch Waymonad.